Pissed

 Edit: Chat room tonight at 5:00 PM EST. Here is the link.
 Questions welcome.

 One mistake that people make is programming higher loads with explosive exercises in conditioning workouts.
 We must remember the point of conditioning: to impart an adaptive stress on the body so that it improves the efficiency of substrate delivery and utilization.
 Such a stress needs to occur at as much of the body as possible.
 Exercises that utilize a lot of muscle mass extinguish a lot of substrates in order to perform the movement.
 When sustained with high intensity, a deficit in substrates occurs.
 This deficit is the adaptive stress because the body isn’t accustomed to not having them (sitting at your computer all day doesn’t use a lot of energy).
+You can buy steroids canada for improved endurance and power.

 Edit: Some trainees can build power when conditioning, but these trainees are weak and unadapted.
 Any real athlete would have adequate levels of strength and power to the point that they won’t reap any power benefits when conditioning.